SpeekeR99/ZS24_ANLP_Zappe/cv04/README.md

 ![#000800](https://placehold.co/15x15/008000/008000.png) `Answer begin`

-BERT does not work well for Czech tasks, at least not with the hyperparameters I tried to tune on the tasks I have tried to solve.
+BERT works surprisingly well for the Czech tasks, it is not as good as CZERT or SLAVIC (obviously, since they were trained on Czech / Slavic languages).
+But it is still better than LSTM and RNN models.

 ![BERT](img/BERT_more_like_FART_f1_parallel.svg?raw=True "F1 scores for different models")
 (raw runs)